nfnth/nfnth/README.md

   - Create a profile (in MarkDown 2.0)
 - Setup your own domain using the **Jaspre** engine

-All domain rights are dependent on the deed, see the following list of deeds:
+All domain rights are dependent on the deed.
+The following is a list of deed types:

 |**Deed**|**Domain Rights**|
 |-|-|